thelearninghouse/starter-theme/wp-content/themes/starter-theme/docs/theme-features/README.md

 ## Limit Image Upload Size

 In order to maintain performant page speed, this theme limits image upload file size to 300 KB and dimensions to 1600px width.
-In order to change these limits, modify `tlh_max_image_size` in `/inc/setup.php`.
+To change these limits, modify `tlh_max_image_size` in `/inc/setup.php`.

 ## Templates